Alpine packages keeper

 The packages you want to have explicitly installed are listed in the “world file” available in

-.
+/etc/apk/world.
 It is safe to edit by hand.
-If you’ve edited it by hand, you may runapk add
+If you’ve edited it by hand, you may runapk addwith no arguments to bring the package selection to a consistent state.

 To view all installed packages, including transitive deps,